fosterv2/online_grocery_shopping_front_end/README.md

 #### back-end

-To get the back-end running, you should run all of these commands in the backend folder
+To get the back-end running, you should run all of these commands in the back-end folder

 ```
 rails db:create"